tad/MarvelAPISpikes/README.md

 ###This is toy code - there is no error handling.
 This is not representative of pretty and clean code###

+NOTE: If you want to run the code in this repository, you'll need to add a key.js file.
+In the key.js file, create a variable like this:

+var userKey = "apikey=YOURAPIKEY&ts=YOURTIMESTAMP&hash=YOURHASH"

+Please see instructions here: http://developer.marvel.com/documentation/authorization

 Index.html - this is the primary page for this toy.
 Type in a Marvel character name and press the button.
 Series in which the character appears will show up in the box below.
 18 titles at a time will display.
 This display is paginated.